Post

 Restrospective

 Actually you may achieve the same results with lief without patching the binary prior to injection.
-I did miss the invalid section size issue from the adb logcat that also occurs when injecting the original binary.
+I did miss the invalid section size issue in the adb logcat output that also occurs when injecting the original binary.

-The linker requires the p_offset of the PT_DYNAMIC to match the p_addr of the SHT_DYNAMIC.
-Hence why there are two different values in the PT_DYNAMIC.
-Same thing for the size.
+The linker requires the p_offset of the PT_DYNAMIC to match the sh_offset of the SHT_DYNAMIC.
+Hence why there are two different values in the PT_DYNAMIC (source).

 readelf reads the sections table to find the dynamic table.
 If the .dynamic section is not found, it assumes that it is where PT_DYNAMIC points to.